We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Bacterial vaginosis is a common vaginal infection.
 Caused by an overgrowth of certain types of bacteria in the vagina, symptoms can include odor, discharge, and discomfort.
 But in many cases, it doesn’t cause any symptoms at all.

-If you’ve been treated for bacterial vaginosis, there are steps you can take to prevent it from recurring.
-This article will take a closer look at how you can lower your risk of getting bacterial vaginosis, or prevent it from coming back again if you’ve had it.
+This article will take a closer look at how you can lower your risk of getting bacterial vaginosis or prevent it from coming back again if you’ve had it.

 Bacterial vaginosis (BV) affects the mix of bacteria in the vagina.
 It occurs when the balance of healthy bacteria in the vagina is upset by more harmful bacteria, such as Gardnerella vaginalis.